-- Less than or equal to your qualified reimbursements, do not file Form 2106 unless you have deductible expenses other than vehicle expenses.
-If you have deductible expenses other than vehicle expenses, skip line 1 and do not include any qualified reimbursements in column A on line 7. - More than your qualified reimbursements, first complete Part II of Form 2106.
+- · Less than or equal to your qualified reimbursements, don't file Form 2106 unless you have deductible expenses other than vehicle expenses.
+If you have deductible expenses other than vehicle expenses, skip line 1 and don't include any qualified reimbursements in column A on line 7. - More than your qualified reimbursements, first complete Part II of Form 2106.
 Enter your total vehicle expenses from line 29 on line 1 and the amount of your qualified reimbursements in column A on line 7.

-If you are a rural mail carrier and received a qualified reimbursement, you cannot use the standard mileage rate.
+If you are a rural mail carrier and received a qualified reimbursement, you can't use the standard mileage rate.

 Line 2.
-The expenses of commuting to and from work are not deductible.
+The expenses of commuting to and from work aren't deductible.
 See the line 15 instructions for the definition of commuting.

 Line 3.
 Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined next).
-Do not include expenses for meals and entertainment.
+Don't include expenses for meals and entertainment.
 For more details, including limits, see Pub.
 463.

 Tax home.
 Generally, your tax home is your regular or main place of business or post of duty regardless of where you maintain your family home.
-If you do not have a regular or main place of business because of the nature of your work, then your tax home may be the place where you regularly live.
-If you do not have a regular or a main place of business or post of duty and there is no place where you regularly live, you are considered an itinerant (a transient) and your tax home is wherever you work.
-As an itinerant, you are never away from home and cannot claim a travel expense deduction.
+If you don't have a regular or main place of business because of the nature of your work, then your tax home may be the place where you regularly live.
+If you don't have a regular or a main place of business or post of duty and there is no place where you regularly live, you are considered an itinerant (a transient) and your tax home is wherever you work.
+As an itinerant, you are never away from home and can't claim a travel expense deduction.
 For more details on the definition of a tax home, see Pub.
 463.

-Generally, you cannot deduct any expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
-However, this 1-year rule does not apply for a temporary period in which you were a federal employee certified by the Attorney General (or his or her designee) as traveling in temporary duty status for the U.S. government to investigate or prosecute a federal crime (or to provide support services for the investigation or prosecution of a federal crime).
+Generally, you can't deduct any expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
+However, this 1-year rule doesn't apply for a temporary period in which you were a federal employee certified by the Attorney General (or his or her designee) as traveling in temporary duty status for the U.S. government to investigate or prosecute a federal crime (or to provide support services for the investigation or prosecution of a federal crime).